maxgav13/Student-s-t_regression/Robust_linear_regression_with_Student_s_t_distribution.md

 ## But what if you don't need Student's t?

-I while back (before I fell in love with Bayes), I submitted a paper in which we used a robust frequentist estimator (i.e., MLR).
+A while back (before I fell in love with Bayes), I submitted a paper in which we used a robust frequentist estimator (i.e., MLR).
 One of the reviewers was unfamiliar with robust estimators and asked what would happen if we used a robust estimator when a traditional non-robust estimator (i.e., ML) was good enough.
 In response, we ran a little simulation study to demonstrate that in such a case, there was little to fear.
 You’d get the same results within rounding error.

 So, what would happen if we used the Student’s t likelihood with our well-behaved `d` data?
 Will the results look like those from `b0`, the Gaussian model of the `d` data?
 To answer the question, we’ll first re-fit the Student-t models `b2` through `b4`, this time switching out the nasty outlier `o` data for the nicely-Gaussian `d` data.